mcoder/private-set-intersection/README.md

 In doing so, one or both parties must obtain the intersection, while neither should learn any information about the other set.

-This library implements three private set intersection (PSI) protocols based on polynomials evaluations and interpolations.
+This library implements three private set intersection (PSI) protocols based on oblivious polynomials evaluations and interpolations.
 At the completion of each of these protocols, only the client learns the intersection.
 The protocols are,